American Flyer

-American Flyer is a brand of toy train and model railroad manufactured in the United States.
+American Flyer is a brand of toy train and model railroad, originally manufactured in the United States.

 The Chicago era, 1907–1938

 Although best remembered for the S gauge trains of the 1950s that it made as a division of the A. C. Gilbert Company, American Flyer was initially an independent company whose origins date back nearly a half century earlier.
 Chicago, Illinois-based toymaker William Frederick Hafner developed a clockwork motor for toy cars in 1901 while working for a company called Toy Auto Company.
 According to the recollections of William Hafner's son, John, he had developed a clockwork train running on O gauge track by 1905.

 Hafner's friend, William Ogden Coleman, gained control of the Edmonds-Metzel Hardware Company, a struggling hardware manufacturer in Chicago, in 1906 or 1907.
 Hafner and Coleman began producing toy trains using Edmonds-Metzel's excess manufacturing capability after Hafner was able to secure $15,000 worth of orders.
-By 1907, two American retailers, G. Sommers & Co. and Montgomery Ward, were selling Hafner-Coleman aka Edmonds-Metzel trains.
+By 1907, two American retailers, G. Sommers & Co. and Montgomery Ward, were selling Hafner-Coleman a.k.a.
+Edmonds-Metzel trains.
 In 1908, Edmonds-Metzel adopted the American Flyer brand name for the trains, and by 1910, Edmonds-Metzel was out of the hardware business and changed its name to American Flyer Manufacturing Company.

-Initially American Flyer—aka "Chicago Flyer"—was something of a budget brand, undercutting the prices of Ives, which was at the time the market leader.
+Initially American Flyer—a.k.a.
+Chicago Flyer—was something of a budget brand, undercutting the prices of Ives, which was at the time the market leader.
 The trains proved popular, and American Flyer was soon expanding its product line.
 However, the company's rapid growth led to strains in the relationship between Hafner and Coleman.

 In 1913, Hafner left the company.
 Believing he would be given a significant portion of the company if the trains proved successful, Coleman refused when Hafner asked to exercise this option.
 Hafner started the Hafner Manufacturing Company, which sold a line of trains called Overland Flyer.
 Sommers immediately stopped carrying the American Flyer trains in favor of Hafner's brand.
 Initially, the Hafner and American Flyer product lines were very similar, suggesting they may have been built using the same tooling.
 This suggests the possibility of the two companies continuing to collaborate.
 Hafner's business survived as a manufacturer of clockwork trains until 1951, when he sold his business to All Metal Products Company.